thisispivi/Deep-Learning-Supermarket/README.md

 Folders with * are not included in the repository.

 # Pretrained Networks
-In this section we will show which are the pretrained network that we used in this project.
+In this section we will show which are the pretrained networks that we used in this project.

 A pretrained network is a network that has already learned to extract powerful and informative features from natural images.
 It can be used as a starting point to learn a new task.

-Many of the pretrained network used in this project has been trained with the same [ImageNet](http://www.image-net.org) database.
-These pretrained network can classify images into 100 object categories, such as keyboard, mouse, pencil and many animals.
+Many of the pretrained networks used in this project have been trained with the same [ImageNet](http://www.image-net.org) database.
+These pretrained networks can classify images into 100 object categories, such as keyboard, mouse, pencil and many animals.

 ## AlexNet
 AlexNet is a convolutional neural network that is 8 layers deep.
 The network has an image input size of 227x227.